echicken/node-ax25/README.md

 * **send(info)** - Send array of bytes (uint 8) 'info' to the remote station.
 (Void)  (Note: 'info' is just a plain old Array().
 We may switch to Uint8Array or Buffer at some point.)
 * **sendString(str)** - Send string 'str' to the remote station.
 (Void)
 * **receive(packet)** - Process and respond to the received (and disassembled) packet 'packet'.
 (Void)

-#####Events

-* **packet** - An outgoing packet is ready for transmission.
-Your callback will be provided with an ax25.Packet object which can be sent with *ax25.kissTNC*.send(*packet*.assemble());
-* **data** - Data (I or UI frame payload) has been received from the remote station.
-Your callback will be provided with an array of uint 8 bytes. (ax25.Utils.byteArrayToString(arr) can turn this into a string for your convenience.)
-* **connection** - The connection state has changed.
-Your callback will be provided with a boolean value.  *True* means that a connection has been established.  *False* means that the connection has been closed.
-(Note that the connection may occasionally be re-established without a disconnection happening as part of a reset procedure.)
-* **error** - Something done borked.
-Your callback will be provided with a helpful textual error message.